wujiyang/Face_Pytorch/README.md

+>Currently, I have graduated from campus and doing another kind of research job.
+So this project may not be updated again.

 ## Face_Pytorch
 The implementation of  popular face recognition algorithms in pytorch framework, including arcface, cosface and sphereface and so on.